FAQ

 How much should I practice?

-15 minutes a day is a great target.
+15 minutes a day is a great initial target.
 More than about 30 minutes tends to be counter productive.
 So relax and adapt at your own pace.
 We promise you’ll enjoy the journey – it’s surprisingly fun to rewire your brain a bit 🙃

 How many keys do I have to relearn?